skye2k2/movie-picker/README.md

 - "Help me choose" randomly picks a number of filtered results as watching options for you
 - Uses OMDb API to fetch movie posters and descriptions in "Help me choose" mode
 - Utilizes cdnjs.cloudflare.com CDN
-- Falls back to local assets when offline (still need to get CSS to work)
+- Falls back to local assets when offline
 - Genre inclusion and exclusion
 - Filter feature films or TV series
 - Limit by user or IMDb rating